node-red/node-red.github.io/docs/getting-started/raspberrypi.md

  - `node-red-restart` - this stops and restarts the Node-RED service
  - `node-red-log` - this displays the log output of the service

-You can also start the Node-RED service on the Raspbian Desktop by selecting the `Menu -> Programming -> Node-RED` menu option.
+You can also start the Node-RED service on the Raspberry Pi OS Desktop by selecting the `Menu -> Programming -> Node-RED` menu option.

 ### Autostart on boot